 - Recovering £17.8 million in damages for a young lady who suffered hypoxia during birth and has cerebral palsy.
 Damages were paid by lump sum and index linked annual payments for the rest of her life.

-- Recovering £14.5 million in damages for a young man who suffered a subtle brain injury during his birth.
+- Recovering £14.5 million in damages for a young man who suffered a subtle brain injury and brachial plexus injury during his birth.
 The brain injury had not led to physical disability but caused problems with concentration/attention, behaviour and cognitive regulation, and personality.
 The young man suffered significant anxiety and psychological difficulties.
 The claim was compromised at 75% and at full value the claim was valued at £19.3 million.
 Damages were paid by lump sum and index linked annual payments for the rest of his life.

 Erb's Palsy (OPBI)